-During my testing on https://test.support.target-site.com/, I uncovered an Insecure Direct Object Reference (IDOR) vulnerability.
-By manipulating the ticket_number parameter in a request to add collaborators, I gained unauthorized access to other users' tickets.
-This revealed sensitive personal information (PII) like usernames, phone numbers, and addresses.
-The target recognized the issue, and I was rewarded with both a bounty and a bonus.
+During testing on a support subdomain, I uncovered an Insecure Direct Object Reference (IDOR).
+By manipulating the ticket_number parameter in a request to add collaborators, I gained unauthorized access to other users' tickets, exposing sensitive personal information like usernames, phone numbers and addresses.
+The target recognized the issue and rewarded me with both a bounty and a bonus.

-While exploring the subdomain https://test.support.target-site.com/, I noticed an option to request access via email.
+While exploring the subdomain, I noticed an option to request access via email.
 I submitted my bugcrowdninja email and received a password reset link.
-After logging in, I discovered the platform was a support ticket management system where users could create, track, and comment on tickets.
+After logging in, I found the platform was a support ticket management system, where users create, track, and comment on tickets.

-One feature allowed users to add collaborators to tickets by providing their name and registered email.
-This caught my attention, so I intercepted the request using Burp Suite.
-Below is what the request looked like:
+One feature let users add collaborators to a ticket by providing their name and registered email.
+That caught my attention, so I intercepted the request in Burp Suite.
+Here's what it looked like:

 POST /add-collaborator HTTP/1.1